Request Free, One-on-one Academic Assessment

 SchoolTutoring Academy’s tutoring programs for Crockett students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Crockett District Curriculum Used in Our In-Home Tutoring Programs

 The curriculum at Crockett Independent School District is based on the Texas Essential Knowledge and Skills (TEKS).
 This allows the school to provide opportunities to reach all students and connects them with meaningful learning experiences.
 The core curriculum focuses on major academic subjects but provides objectives that are broadly written so that teachers can determine the best way to introduce the concepts or skills to their students.
 This promotes project-based and hands-on learning as teachers can find engaging ways to help students see how what they are learning about connects to uses in the real world.

 We currently cover the following Crockett-area school district: Crockett Independent School District.